×

 +

-Green logistics focuses primarily on the environmental aspect of logistics activities (transport, storage, packaging).
-Sustainable supply chain is a broader concept that encompasses green logistics but adds social/ethical (working conditions, fair trade) and economic (long-term profitability, resilience) dimensions across the entire value chain, from raw material sourcing to the end customer and recycling.
+" Green logistics" focuses primarily on the environmental aspects of logistics activities (transport, storage, packaging). " Sustainable supply chain " is a broader concept that encompasses green logistics but also adds social/ethical dimensions (working conditions, fair trade) and economic dimensions (long-term profitability, resilience) across the entire value chain, from raw material sourcing to the end customer and recycling.

-The circular economy in logistics aims to move beyond the linear "produce-consume-dispose" model by creating value loops.
-This involves optimizing material and product flows to minimize waste and maximize the reuse, repair, and recycling of products and packaging.
+The circular economy in logistics aims to move beyond the linear "produce-consume-discard" model by creating value loops.
+This involves optimizing the flow of materials and products to minimize waste and maximize the reuse, repair, and recycling of products and packaging.
 Reverse logistics (or returns management) is a central element of this approach.

 The first step is internal.
 Before even considering changing carriers or TMS software, analyze your warehouse performance .
 Measure your order preparation cycle time, your picking error rate, and the reliability of your inventory management.
 Optimizing these indicators with high-performing WMS software will have the most immediate and significant impact on your last mile.